 Fall and spring registration is open through the first five days of the semester (the first week of classes).
-In addition, accepted students may register during one of two Summer Experience orientation sessions held in June and July.
+In addition, new students admitted for fall may register during Bison Bound orientation sessions held during the summer.
 Returning students typically are permitted to preregister near the end of each semester for the following semester.
 Registration for all other terms is through the first two class days of the term.
 Registration will be completed on Pipeline for regular fall, spring and summer classes.

-First-Time College Students: Registration for first-time college students will be processed during Student Experience which is held twice during the summer or during Student Impact just prior to classes beginning.
+First-Time College Students: Registration for first-time college students will be processed during Bison Bound which is held twice during the summer or during Student Impact just prior to classes beginning.
 Contact the Office of Admissions for details.
 Students must be advised prior to access to registration.
-All students are encouraged to attend a session of orientation.
-Students who were dual enrolled during high school should submit all transcripts before registration.
+All students are required to attend a session of orientation.
+Students who were dual enrolled earning college credit during high school should submit all high school and college transcripts before registration.
 Students must order college transcripts from the college where they earned the credit, and have official transcripts sent directly to the Harding Admissions Office.

 Transfer Students: Registration for transfer students will be announced each semester.
 All new students, including transfer, are required to be advised prior to receiving access to registration.
 Contact the Registrar's Office for dates not listed or for assistance with registration.
 Transfer students must be accepted by the Office of Admissions.
 To be fully accepted, students must have submitted all transfer transcripts.
 Students should submit all transcripts and each course will be evaluated by the registrar.
 This process is lengthy and complex and may take extra time.
 Students should be aware of this delay and bring a copy with them for advising purposes to ensure that duplicate enrollment is not done.
 Questions may be submitted to firstname.lastname@example.org at any time during this process.